Mufaddal-Khozema/Smart-Contractor-Roadmap/README.md

 2. The location should be saved in the database under the Users table.
 3. Use the location to query location [features.](#step-4-show-the-list-of-skillful-users-nearest-under-10km-to-him)
 ## Step 4: Show the list of skillful users nearest (under 10km) to him
+1. If the user doesn't have location enable ask agian for thier permission for location accesss.
+2. Query the databse to filter the service providers nearest to the user.
+## Step 5: User can search the required service by categories, location or contacts.
+1. Search will have an addition button for filtering search results.
+2. Searching [location](#step-5-user-can-search-the-required-service-by-categories-location-or-contacts) will depend on the location enable.
+The search results will be ordered in proximity to the user
+3. Categories here is understood as the types of trade a service provider provides.
+The search result with those trades will be shown at the top.
+4. Contact here is understood as both the contacts on thier mobile phone and the friends they have added/service provider that they are have had any interaction with.
+The service providers fitting the aforementioned criterion will be shown in the search result first.
+## Step 6: